neoforged/Documentation/docs/resources/server/enchantments/builtin.md

 _See also [Value Effect Components] on the Minecraft Wiki_

 Value effect components are used for enchantments that alter a numerical value somewhere in the game, and are implemented by the class `EnchantmentValueEffect`.
+If a value is altered by more than one value effect component (for example, by multiple enchantments), all of their effects will apply.

 Value effect components can be set to use any of these operations on their given values:
 - `minecraft:set`: Overwrites the given level-based value.